All Episodes

 Oh, hi.

-Uh Rush, it's an absolute honor to speak with you.
+Rush, it's an absolute honor to speak with you.

 I have two quick points.

-The Libs say extending the current tax rates, the Bush tax rates would add to the deficit and debt.
+The Libs say extending the current tax rates, the Bush tax rates, would add to the deficit and debt.

 And they're already broke.

-The Libs also say paying unemployment benefits is the best thing we can do to stimulate the economy.
+Point number two, the Libs also say paying unemployment benefits is the best thing we can do to stimulate the economy.

-We've heard Nancy Pelosi, excuse me, all the libs talking about how much of a stimulus it is to pay unemployment benefits.
+We've heard Nancy Pelosi, excuse me, all the Libs talking about how much of a stimulus it is to pay unemployment benefits.

 So if that's true, why not use unspent stimulus money to pay for the unemployment?